 Skaftafell in the county of Öræfi, was one of Iceland‘s most isolated areas until the early 70s when the last glacial river at the sands of Skeiðarársandur was bridged in order to complete the Ring Road of Iceland.

-It is known as one of Icelands most beautiful places with its magnificent contrasts of white glaciers, black sands and green meadows.
-The area of Skaftafell is one of the most eminent jewels in Vatnajökull National Park; providing an array of hiking trails, a perfect place to witness the range of contrast and natural wonders that the national park boasts.
+It is known as one of Icelands most beautiful places, with a magnificent contrast of white glaciers, black sands, and green meadows.
+The area of Skaftafell is one of the crown jewels of Vatnajökull National Park and provides visitors with an array of hiking trails.
+A perfect place to witness the variety of natural wonders that the national park has to offer.
 Skaftafell is a must-see for all visitors of the Vatnajökull Region.

-Private companies offer guided glacier walk and other activities within the national park.
-Find out which tours go from Skaftafell here:
+Private companies offer guided glacier walks and other activities within the National Park.